anthonykulis/cps176/examples/labOne/RollingADie.md

 double shiftedAndScaledRandomNumber = Math.random() * 20 + 1;
 ```

-In the above line of code, before we assign the output of `Math.random() * 20 + 1`, we follow basic math order of operations with a twist.
+In the above line of code, before we assign the output of `Math.random() * 20 + 1`, we follow basic math order of operations but with a twist.
 First, `Math.random()` executes.
 It has to.
 If we reordered that formula to `20 * Math.random() + 1`, we can see we cannot multiply 20 to a method.
 It makes no sense.
 From there, we can see we have a trivial math problem.
 Using our example return of `0.985401134` from earlier, we can *imagine* the math operation as `0.985401134 * 20 + 1`.
 This is a simple order of operations and you would do `0.985401134 * 20` and then `19.70802268 + 1` to get `20.70802268`.

 Using our imagined `Math.random()` output, `shiftedAndScaledRandomNumber` would be assigned `20.70802268`.